Sebsterio/animalysis/client/src/redux/survey-data/README.md

 Raw reusable (non-personalized) survey data

-- Read-only
+- Read-only for pet-owner
+- Clinic admin replaces entire store on submit
 - Persisted
-- Re-fetched only when user changed clinic or when survey got updated by clinic admin
+- Re-fetched only when user changed clinic or when survey remote version is newer than local

 When survey gets initialized, a personalized copy is stored in survey reducer